About CSGO Dust II

 Best nades, smokes and molotovs

 Dust 2 has a lot of throwable options as there are a variety of potential approach methods for both Bombsites on this map.
 Attackers will find that smoke grenades are very useful for approaching both Bombsites.
 When coming from Upper Tunnels into the Site B room, the chokepoint is very dangerous to pass through without using smokes for both doorways in that room.
-A Molotov or another throwable could also be useful for forcing players out of position in that room.

 Meanwhile, with Site A, Attackers and Defenders can use smokes when jumping over the wall via the Boost Box for safer access.
 Smokes are always useful on this map, but others also play important roles here.
 Molotovs and grenades can also be handy to bring to Dust 2.